Galitan-dev/T9Decrypter/README.md

 # ThePriceIsRight
-A "The Price Is Right" game in assembly x86_64 (intel 64 bits)
+A "The Price Is Right" game in nasm assembly x86_64 (intel 64 bits) Made from scratch.
 ## Usage

 ### Linux